Shalom and WelcomeCongregation Beth Ahm is a Modern Conservative synagogue led by Rabbi Alan Lefkowitz.

 Delicious Kosher dinner, conversations with friends, and special programs

 create a warm family-like atmosphere.
 Next Dinner this Fall.

 Yahrzeit & Memorial Boards - We keep a record of Yahrzeits to be observed by our members.
 They are read at Friday evening and Saturday morning Shabbat services with a Mourner's Kaddish.
 Permanent memorial boards are maintained.

 Cemetery - The Congregation maintains its own cemetery in Windsor.
 Members may purchase plots for themselves and their family at a special member rate.

 Our Mission Statement -To flourish by building upon our strong history as a warm, welcoming, innovative synagogue family.
 Congregation Beth Ahm is committed to Jewish education, ethics, spirituality, member support and community outreach.

-We always welcome New Members!
 Call the synagogue and LEAVE A MESSAGE for Karen Donn, Membership Chair.

 contact Rabbi Alan Lefkowitz at 860-688-9989 or